ch4c3/Trip-Project/HotelDetails.md

 because we would be checking out on the third day -This hotel is right on the beach and has alot of popular bars right on the private hotel beach.
 -There are multiple restaurants to choose from and each one is special in its own way.

+Feel free to checkout the location for yourself using the link below:

+Link to hotel website: https://www.belmond.com/hotels/south-america/brazil/rio-de-janeiro/belmond-copacabana-palace/